Professor of PracticeMcHarg Center Fellow for Risk and Resilience

 M.S.
 Architecture, Delft University of Technology (1995)

-Matthijs Bouw is a Dutch architect and urbanist and founder of One Architecture (est. 1995), an award-winning Amsterdam and New York-based design and planning firm.
-He is the Rockefeller Urban Resilience Fellow for PennDesign at the University of Pennsylvania.
+Matthijs Bouw is a Dutch architect and urbanist and founder of One Architecture and Urbanism (est. 1995), an award-winning Amsterdam and New York-based design and planning firm that is a global leader in the use of design for climate adaptation and mitigation.

-Bouw’s work at Penn theorizes and positions design as an integrator and innovator among scales, disciplines, actors and issues in urban resilience and water management projects.
-He is a driving force between RBD U, a network of design schools that collaborate on resilience issues, and is developing the Chief Resilience Officer curriculum for 100 Resilient Cities.
+Bouw’s work at Penn theorizes and positions design as an integrator and innovator among scales, disciplines, actors and issues in urban resilience, water management and energy transition projects.
 Additionally, he researches how to achieve and increase ‘resilience value’ in the implementation of complex projects.
+At Weitzman, Bouw teaches the interdisciplinary seminars ‘Design with Risk’ and ‘Public Health, Cities and the Climate Crisis’ (co-listed with the Master of Public Health program), as well as the ‘urban resilience studio’.

 In 2014, Matthew Stadler’s book on Bouw’s work, Deventer, was published by nai010publishers.
 The book describes the unique combination of project and process in his firm.